Kelsey-2024/kc776-it265-002/docs/dev-log-2.md

 ### Date: [02/10/2026]

 #### Goals for this Module
- [ ] GSolidify the physical board game concept for *Into the Shadows* [ ] Define tile-based exploration and room reveal mechanics [ ] Brainstorm card systems and environmental hazards, such as traps
+- [ ] Solidify the physical board game concept for *Into the Shadows*
+- [ ] Define tile-based exploration and room reveal mechanics
+- [ ] Brainstorm card systems and environmental hazards, such as traps

 #### Progress
 - **What I accomplished**: